OsiriX-Foundation/KheopsDocumentation/docs/tokens/curl.md

 ## User token parameters

 When using a [user token](/docs/tokens/user_tokens) all studies the user has access to will be returned.
 In order to specify a specific album or inbox when using a user token it is necessary specify the source using a query parameter.
 Use `?inbox=true` to specify the inbox.
 Use `?album={album_id}` to specify the album.
-The album ID can be found in the URL when viewing and album in the Kheops webUI.
+The album ID can be found in the URL when viewing and album in the KHEOPS webUI.

 ```console
 prompt:~ user$ curl https://demo.kheops.online/api/studies?inbox=true -H "Authorization: Bearer oTK6mCWsN8RKRzlWtnK8pd"